Fall 2020 & Spring 2021

 Weiten, Wayne.
 Pscyhology: Themes and Variations, 9th Edition.
 Las Vegas: University of Nevada, 2013.

-Quizzes & FRQs – 30% (the lowest grade in this category for each 9-week grading period will be dropped)
+Homework, Quizzes, & FRQs – 30% (two grades in this category will be dropped for each 9-week grading period)

 Any behavior that makes it difficult for you or your peers to learn or for me to teach is not acceptable.